Best Brussels neighbourhoods: Where to stay in Brussels

 Where is the best place to stay in Brussels?
 Read this guide to Brussels' neighbourhoods, from Brussels' bustling centre to Uccle's green areas, to find where to stay in Brussels.

-Whether you're just visiting or moving to Brussels, you'll find a range of neighbourhoods in Brussels with distinct charactertistics, from trendy, central Brussels neighbourhoods to quieter, family-friendly leafy suburbs.
+Whether you're just visiting or moving to Brussels, you'll find a variety of Brussels' neighbourhoods with distinct charactertistics, from trendy, central neighbourhoods in Brussels, to quieter, family-friendly leafy suburbs.
 With good public transport links in Brussels, it's easy to get around the city and also to outer suburbs in Brussels, making it plausible to live farther afield and commute into Brussels centre.
 If you're looking for more space for your money, read where to live in Belgium.

 No matter what you need, there are many diverse neighbourhoods to consider when looking where to stay in Brussels.
 There are elite Brussels neighbourhoods that are typically more expensive but offer numerous amenities, beautiful architecture and large expat populations, such as Etterbeek, Uccle, Woluwe St Lambert and Ixelles; if budget is a factor, you can still find a great choice of Brussels neighbourhoods at lower prices, such as in Schaarbeek and Anderlecht, traditionally working-class and multicultural neighbourhoods.
 This guide briefly describes the top neighbourhoods in Brussels to help you choose where to stay in Brussels.